redis/redis-doc/topics/sentinel.md

 Redis Sentinel Documentation
 ===

-**Note:** this page documents the *new* Sentinel implementation that entered the Github repository 21th of November.
-The old Sentinel implementation is [documented here](http://redis.io/topics/sentinel-old), however using the old implementation is discouraged.

 Redis Sentinel is a system designed to help managing Redis instances.
 It performs the following three tasks: